ph7klw76/Advanced_Computational_Methods/Spin–Orbit_Coupling.md

 * XYZFILE 0 1 30.06454915028125263.xyz
 ```

-To extract out the spin-orbit coupling use the python code below
+To extract out the spin-orbit coupling use the python code below along with singlet and triplet energy

 ```python
 import re